How To Make Christmas Sustainable

 Christmas trees are one of the quintessential parts of celebrating the holiday season but unfortunately, they don’t come without a cost on the planet.

-Plastic trees are typically made from PVC and can’t be recycled so are destined for landfill along with the decorations and tinsel.
+Plastic trees are typically made from PVC and can’t be recycled, they are destined for landfill along with the decorations and tinsel.
 Growing real trees to cut down to decorate is not good for the planet either.

 Opt Out Of Gift Giving